 I am a self-taught trader and that SUCKED!
-Doing it all by myself, I was forced to learn a lot the hard way and through trial and error along the way and this is, in part, what inspired me to create the Tim Sykes Millionaire challenge to be the mentor to people that I never had.
+Doing it all by myself, I was forced to learn a lot the hard way and through trial and error along the way and this is, in part, what inspired me to create the Tim Sykes Millionaire Challenge to be the mentor to people that I never had.
+I wish I knew the crucial steps to success, like I’ll provide for you below.

 But lamenting the past won’t change anything.
 Instead of complaining, I want to help you so that you don’t have to make the same mistakes I did!
-In addition to offering my, here are seven pieces of advice I’d like to offer new traders who are where I used to be.
+In addition to offering my trading challenge, here are seven pieces of advice that I’d like to offer new traders who are where I used to be.

 1. Seek out an education.
 The idea of just jumping in and starting to trade penny stocks might be tempting.
 You’ll figure it out as you go, right?
 Not so fast.